 Steve Barbarich, a Young Entrepreneur, Does It All

-Steve Barbarich, CEO of Choose Hot Tubs Direct, is a mover.
+Steve Barbarich, is a mover.
 A shaker.
 A doer.
 But most of all, a giver.
 In fact, his e-commerce start up has donated to cause-related organizations both locally and nationally.

 As one of the youngest e-commerce executives in the world, Steven Barbarich made a name for himself early in his career by writing the book, The Complete Manual on How to Make Money from Your Investments and Patents, whose title is self-explanatory.
 Indeed, he has over 20 years’ experience in developing products, handling intellectual property and negotiation and dealing with residential and commercial property.